calculang/nested-life-projections-example/README.md

 ---

-**Feedback/Discussion**: I'm really interested in early reactions about the calculang patterns to this problem.
+**Feedback/Discussion**: I'm really interested in early reactions about the calculang features applied to this problem.
 I aim to provide more helpful material for actuaries about how I apply the specific calculang features, and early reactions will help to ground that work.

 Nested actuarial modelling approaches are open for discussion with the Actuarial Open Source Community [here](https://github.com/actuarialopensource/methodology/discussions) and a specific discussion about this implementation is posted [here](#).
 Please participate there!